BRCAChallenge/brca-exchange/website/content/help_research.md

 # Variant Details Page

 ## Variant Nomenclature
-The Variant Nomenclature field contain forms of identification by which the variant can be labeled.
+The Variant Nomenclature fields contain forms of identification by which the variant can be labeled.

 * #### Gene Symbol
 	The Gene Symbol field displays the name of the gene on which the variant was found, as named by HGNC.
 This will be either _BRCA1_ or _BRCA2_.